 A. These can be used in a number of screening situations.
 In a school screening environment, the operator can test a distracted child with a variety of interesting test stimuli.
 In an industrial screening environment, the operator can present a signal that allows the patient to distinguish the signal from “ringing” in the ear.

 Q. How does Auto Start operate with the tympanometry module?

 A. The tympanogram will automatically begin recording as soon as ear canal is sealed with a probe tip.
 This is a large benefit for the examiner that may need both hands to work with the patient, acting as an assistant.

 Q. What type of printing formats are available with the GSI 39?

 A. There is an on-board printer that will print the tests in the order they were obtained.
 It is possible to add a standard sized printer for direct printing to a regular piece of paper.
-Additionally, you may transfer the data to GSI Suite and print the data on a customized report.
+Additionally, you may transfer the data to GSI Suite on a PC, and print the data on a customized report.

 Q. Is 1000 Hz probe tone available on the GSI 39?

 A. Yes, you may add the 1000 Hz probe tone to any version of the GSI 39.